 The history facts they teach you in school are interesting, sure, but everyone knows that stuff.
 But did you know that the longest day in history was over 400 days long?!
 Or that Hitler helped design a vehicle that we still drive today?
 Read on for the facts!

-One story about Dunkirk that’s rarely told is that of the Siege of Lille, a battle taking place in tandem with the evacuations that saw some 40,000 French troops hold off wave after wave of advancing elite Wehrmacht soldiers.
-Without the efforts of these brave French soldiers, not as many soldiers would have been saved from Dunkirk.
+One story about Dunkirk that’s rarely told is about the Siege of Lille, a battle taking place in tandem with the evacuations that saw 40,000 French troops hold off waves of elite Wehrmacht soldiers.
+Without the efforts of these brave French soldiers, not as many soldiers would have been saved.